near/nearcore/docs/architecture/how/cross-shard.md

 In this example, the black boxes are representing the 'processing' of the chunk, and red arrows are cross-shard communication.

-So when we process Shard 0 from block 1676, we read the transation, and output the receipt - which later magically travels to become the input for shard1 in block 1677.
+So when we process Shard 0 from block 1676, we read the transation, and output the receipt - which later becomes the input for shard1 in block 1677.

 But you might still be wondering -- so why didn't we add the Receipt(transfer) to the list of receipts of shard0 1676?